Have a general question about Lighthouse Central Florida? Here are some answers to our Frequently Asked Questions.

 What do the services entail?

 You will work with one of our case managers to determine your needs so we may set you up with the appropriate classes.
-We work with all age groups and our services include Early Intervention, School Age Children, Transition, Independent Living Skills, Orientation and Mobility, Access Technology, and Braille.
+We work with all age groups and our services include Early Intervention, Children's Program, Transition, Independent Living Skills, Orientation and Mobility, Access Technology, and Braille.

 In addition to Lighthouse Central Florida, what are some other resources for blind and sight impaired individuals?